-The central focus of the Earth, Wind & Particles research group in the Atmospheric and Oceanic Sciences Department at UCLA is to understand and describe interactions between particles and the climate system.
-The overarching goal for this work is to reduce the uncertainty on predictions of future climate changes.
-Since the climate impact of aerosols (particles suspended in the atmosphere) constitutes one of the main uncertainties in our understanding of both past and future climate changes, most of our group’s work is focused on understanding aerosol emission and climate impacts.
-Within this
+The central focus of the Earth, Wind & Particles research group in the Atmospheric and Oceanic Sciences Department at UCLA is to understand and quantify interactions between particles and the climate system.
+This research is critical because climate impact of aerosols (particles suspended in the atmosphere) constitutes one of the main uncertainties in our understanding of both past and future climate changes.

-In order to better quantify these convoluted interactions between dust aerosols and climate, much of our group’s research focuses on understanding the complex physics of dust emission, and the subsequent impacts of emitted dust on climate.
-Our group does so by developing new theories, parameterizations, first-principles numerical models, and the occasional field measurements to understand and describe dust emission.
-We also use climate models to use the resulting insights to better constrain the impacts of dust on climate.
-Finally, our group is interested in aeolian processes across the solar system, and especially on Mars and Saturn’s moon Titan.
+In order to quantify these convoluted interactions between desert dust and climate, our group’s research strives to understand both the fundamental processes of dust emission and deposition, and the resulting impacts of desert dust on climate.
+To so so, our group develops new theories and parameterizations, uses first-principles numerical models, and conducts (occasional) laboratory and field measurements.
+We also use climate models to translate the resulting insights into small-scale processes to improved quantifications of dust impacts on climate.
+Finally, our group is interested in aeolian processes across the solar system, and in particular in unraveling the mysteries of sand transport and dust emission in Mars’ dilute atmosphere and on Saturn’s fascinatingly Earth-like moon Titan.
 Our group’s research is discussed in more detail here.

 The Earth, Wind & Particles research group is headed by professor Jasper Kok, and funded by the National Science Foundation, NASA, the Army Research Office, and the U.S. – Israel Binational Science Foundation.